tuneflow/tuneflow-docs/docs/en/terms-of-service/privacy.md

     <p>
         <strong>Company</strong>
         (referred to as either &quot;the Company&quot;, &quot;We&quot;, &quot;Us&quot; or
-        &quot;Our&quot; in this Agreement) refers to TuneFlow.
+        &quot;Our&quot; in this Agreement) refers to TuneFlow Inc.
     </p>
     </li>
     <li>